tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 Including ClientHello.KeyShareClientHello in the AAD of AEAD-Encrypt
-binds the EncryptedSNI value to the ClientHello and prevents cut-and-paste
+binds the ClientEncryptedSNI value to the ClientHello and prevents cut-and-paste
 attacks.

 Note: future extensions may end up reusing the server's ESNIKeyShareEntry